kainlite/blog/content/blog/getting_started_with_ksonnet.md

         ports:
         - containerPort: 80
 ```
-We will see what our package will generate the desired resources in *YAML* with some good defaults.
+We will see what our package will generate in *YAML* with some good defaults.
 And by default if you remember from the definitions a component needs a params file to fill the blanks in this case it is `components/params.libsonnet`:
 ```json
 {
   global: {